-In the 2016 presidential election, Ms. Ma served as deputy director of the Committee for American Sovereignty, a super PAC formed to support the candidacy of Donald J. Trump for President of the United States.
-During the 2016 GOP primaries, she served as deputy policy director and deputy communications director for the Ben Carson for President 2016 Campaign.
+In the 2016 presidential election, Ms. Ma served as deputy director of the Committee for American Sovereignty, a super PAC formed to support the candidacy of Donald Trump for president.
+During the 2016 GOP primaries, she served as deputy policy director and deputy communications director for the Ben Carson presidential campaign.

 Previously, Ms. Ma was a visiting fellow at the Hoover Institution of War, Revolution, and Peace at Stanford University, a premier conservative think tank; practiced law at Simpson Thacher & Bartlett LLP, a preeminent global law firm headquartered in New York; managed corporate communications at Sina.com, the first Mainland China-based Internet company to list on the Nasdaq Stock Market; worked on the first professional staff of the U.S.-China Economic and Security Review Commission, a congressional commission; and served public affairs clients in the Hong Kong office of Burson-Marsteller, a leading public relations firm.